ewanlockwood/the-book-stiop/README.md

 ## Deployment

 The version control and deployment of this project is based on Git Hub.
-After every session I push the local code within Cloud9 into my GIT HUB repository.
+After every session I push the local code within AWS Cloud9 into my GIT HUB repository.

 This is my procedure: